webixly/webixly-blog/2-network-basics/16-Switching-Fundamentals.md

 ## 1. Introduction

-Switching is the core of LAN communication.
-It enables devices to communicate efficiently within the same network by forwarding Ethernet frames based on MAC addresses.
+Switching is the foundation of modern LAN communication.
+It allows devices to communicate efficiently by forwarding Ethernet frames based on MAC addresses.
+Mastering switching concepts is essential before learning VLANs, STP, and advanced routing.

-This lesson explains how switches work, why they are essential, and the key concepts every networking student must master.

 ---

-## 2. What is a Switch?
+## 2. What Is a Switch?

-A switch is a network device that operates at **Layer 2 (Data Link Layer)** of the OSI model.
+A switch is a device that operates at **Layer 2 (Data Link Layer)** of the OSI model.
+Its role includes:
-Its primary job is:

-* Forward frames
+* Forwarding Ethernet frames
-* Learn MAC addresses
+* Learning and storing MAC addresses
-* Reduce collisions compared to hubs
+* Reducing collisions compared to hubs

+Switches make networks faster, more reliable, and more scalable.

 ---

 ## 3. How Switches Learn MAC Addresses

-Switches maintain a **MAC Address Table**.
+Every switch contains a **MAC Address Table** (CAM Table).

-They build it dynamically by:
+Switches learn MACs by:

-1. Reading the source MAC address of incoming frames
+1. Reading the **source MAC address** of incoming frames.
-2. Mapping it to the port it came from
+2. Associating that MAC with the port it came from.
-3. Storing the entry in the MAC table
+3. Storing the entry temporarily in the MAC table.

-When forwarding a frame, the switch:
+When forwarding frames:

-* Checks the destination MAC
-* If known → forwards out the specific port
+* If **destination MAC is known** → forward to that port only.
-* If unknown → floods out all ports except the source
+* If **unknown** → flood to all ports except the source.

 ---